 The Essay Workshop

 Writing well is an essential skill that will help students succeed in all their classes.
 Whether a student is an enthusiastic writer or a bit reluctant, this class will strengthen skills and lay the foundation for future success.
 Learning to write well involves mastering the parts of an essay before building towards the whole.
-This year-long class is designed to introduce students to the organizational techniques they’ll need to construct full-length essays.
+This year-long class is designed to introduce students to the organizational techniques and analytical strategies they’ll need to construct full length essays.

 In the Winter Quarter, our focus will be on learning strategies for EFFECTIVE ESSAYS.
-Students will practice a variety of development strategies to help them organize their ideas, including description, definition, classification, comparison/contrast, cause and effect, and other persuasive strategies.
+Students will practice a variety of development strategies to help them organize and develop their ideas, including classification, extended definition, comparison/contrast, cause and effect, and other development strategies.
+We will end with a fun narrative assignment to illustrate how stories can be used for persuasive purposes.
 Gaining fluency in these different approaches will give students a ready set of tools to draw upon, so they’ll be familiar with all the options available to them when beginning a writing project.

 Finally, in the Spring Quarter, our focus will be on RESEARCHED WRITING.
 Students will learn to evaluate and choose reliable sources for academic essays, incorporate quotations into their own writing, and clarify to readers how to interpret any quotes they include.
 Students will use internet resources to track sources and document them in MLA citation style.